-NIAAA’s website is full of practical, research and science based ways to help you stop drinking.
+NIAAA’s website is full of practical research and science-based methods to help you stop drinking.
 Firstly, are their diagnostic tools.
 The NIAAA tells you the mathematical difference between drinking in moderation, binge drinking, and heavy alcohol use.

 The site also delivers a list of sobering statistics about the reality of alcoholism.
 These statistics remind you that you’re often one bad decision away from completely ruining your life.